 How Long Should I Fast Each Day?

 There isn’t a right answer to this question.
-Some experts believe that you shouldn’t restrict yourself to only 16 hours per week.
+Some experts believe you shouldn’t restrict yourself to only 16 hours per week.
 Others think that going long periods without eating is beneficial.
-Ultimately, finding out which method works best for you is what matters most.
+Ultimately, determining which method works best for you matters most.
 After all, everyone’s different.

 What About Exercise During An Intermittent Fasting Diet Plan?